Vitamin K2 is one of our channel subscribers’ favorite topics. We also get a lot of questions about blood thinners and vitamin K2.

 What are vitamin K antagonists?

 A vitamin K antagonist (VKA) is a special blood thinner.
-VKA reduces blood clotting by decreasing the action of vitamin K.
+VKAs prevent blood clots by decreasing the action of vitamin K.

 Among VKAs, coumarins are the most commonly used.
 And among coumarins, warfarin (sold under the brand name Coumadin and Jantoven) is the most popular.